opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 Some of the key OpenSearch features launched this year delivered efficiency improvements in indexing performance.
 OpenSearch rearchitected the way indexing operations are performed in order to deliver **segment replication**---a physical replication method that replicates index segments rather than source documents.
 Segment replication, a new replication strategy built on Lucene’s [Near-Real-Time (NRT) Segment Index Replication API](https://blog.mikemccandless.com/2017/09/lucenes-near-real-time-segment-index.html), was released as generally available in OpenSearch 2.7.
 Segment replication showed increased ingestion rate throughput of up to 25% when compared to default document replication.
 You can find a more detailed look at segment replication in [this blog post](https://opensearch.org/blog/segment-replication/).

-In version 2.10, OpenSearch introduced **remote-backed storage**, allowing users to directly write segments to object storage, such as Amazon Simple Storage Service (Amazon S3) or Oracle BLOB Storage, to improve data durability.
+In version 2.10, OpenSearch introduced **remote-backed storage**, allowing users to directly write segments to object storage, such as Amazon Simple Storage Service (Amazon S3) or Oracle Cloud Infrastructure (OCI) Object Storage, to improve data durability.
 With remote-backed storage, in addition to storing data on a local disk, all the ingested data is stored in the configured remote store.
 At every refresh, the remote store also automatically becomes a point-in-time recovery point, helping users achieve a recovery point objective (RPO) of zero with the same durability properties of the configured remote store.
 To learn more, see [this blog post](https://opensearch.org/blog/remote-backed-storage/).

 ### Query performance investments